Do not hesitate to contact us. Our travel advisors will be glad to answer any questions you may have.

 Long Option: 50 miles with 2,500 feet of climbing

 Drive to the Mont-Saint-Michel (1h00), a UNESCO World Heritage Site and rocky tidal island off the coast of Normandy.
 Once on site, take a stroll through the monastery.
-From the Mont-Saint-Michel, ride an easy route through Mont-Dol and Cherrueix, quaint Brittany villages.
+From the Mont-Saint-Michel, ride an route through Mont-Dol and Cherrueix, quaint Brittany villages.
 End your ride at Château Richeux, a 1920 villa outside of Cancale.
 In the evening, eat at the hotel restaurant in an amazing dining room with views on the bay of Cancale, the oyster capital of Brittany.

 Today’s Ride: 26 miles with 300 feet of climbing